datapane/dp-template-text-heavy-report/README.md

-# Datapane template: <template_name>
+# Datapane template: Text-heavy report

 This is a Datapane template.

-It can be used as a starting point for creating a Datapane report that <template_description>.
+It can be used as a starting point for creating a text-heavy Datapane report that starts off as a Jupyter Notebook.

-## 🚧 Datapane template development 🚧

-*This sub-section should be removed.*

-### The template file

-When Datapane downloads a template it looks for `template.py`.

-The template can be notebook-first, in which case we can convert a `template.ipynb` to `template.py` with the following command:

-`jupyter nbconvert --to script 'template.ipynb'`

-### Assets

-Materials such as images, datasets, and asset generating code, should be included in the `./assets` directory.

-This includes markdown files that are to be loaded into the report.

-### Dependencies

-This template may require additional third-party packages.
-A full list of required packages should be included in `pyproject.toml`

-### README and repository

-Datapane template repo names should begin with `dp-template-`, e.g. `dp-template-classifier-dashboard`.

-Update this README to include template-specific content within the `<template_*>` placeholders.

 ## Download the template

 The template can be downloaded directly in archive file format, or directly through the Datapane package with the following command:

-`datapane template dp-template-<template_slug>`
+`datapane template dp-template-text-heavy-report`

 ## Preview